The Ultimate Gluten-Free Christmas Pudding Recipe

 - Put all of the fruit into a large bowl.
 Cut up the apricots and prunes into small pieces.

-- Add the juice and rind of the orange and grate in the apple.
+- Add the juice and rind of the orange and grate the apple.

 - Add the Brandy and Sherry.
 Add the spices.
 Cover and allow to marinate overnight in a cool place (not in the fridge).